AntMele/Antonio-Anna-Mele-website/content/teaching/index.en.md

 The main page of the course is [here](https://www.physik.fu-berlin.de/en/einrichtungen/ag/ag-eisert/teaching/ws22-23/index.html), where you can find the Lecture notes of the course written by Jens Eisert.

-Other good Quantum Information notes are those written by John Preskill, which can be found [here](http://theory.caltech.edu/~preskill/ph219/index.html#lecture).
+Other good Quantum Information notes are for example those written by John Preskill [PDF](http://theory.caltech.edu/~preskill/ph219/index.html#lecture) and those written by Joseph M. Renes [PDF](https://edu.itp.phys.ethz.ch/hs15/QIT/renes_lecture_notes14.pdf).

 The book written by Nielsen & Chuang can be found [here](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149940643.pdf).

-A good reference for Quantum Shannon Theory is the book of Mark Wilde, which can be found [here](https://arxiv.org/pdf/1106.1445.pdf).
+A good reference for Information Theory is the book of Cover & Thomas [PDF](http://staff.ustc.edu.cn/~cgong821/Wiley.Interscience.Elements.of.Information.Theory.Jul.2006.eBook-DDU.pdf), while a good reference for Quantum Shannon Theory is Mark Wilde's book [PDF](https://arxiv.org/pdf/1106.1445.pdf).